kodaren/openfaas-functions/README.md

 ### youtubedl2
 Based on https://github.com/faas-and-furious/youtube-dl.
 Unfortunately this version do not work (at least for me).
 It takes a very long time and then you get a 502 HTTP error.
 Updated it to use the of-watchdog and bash-streaming template.

-It is using the great python based youtube-dl utility behind the scenes: https://github.com/ytdl-org/youtube-dl
+It is using the excellent python based youtube-dl utility behind the scenes: https://github.com/ytdl-org/youtube-dl

 Invoke using the FAAS CLI: